gonzalolanderos/mekmanager_client/README.md

 to repeat them here.
 Once you have those programs installed you can proceed to the next steps.

-Once you have the programs you need setup, setting up the MekManager client is straightforward and painless, simply run the following commands.
+Setting up the MekManager client is straightforward and painless, simply run the following commands.
 Note: if you've never installed much of anything (or anything at all) with npm, it may take a minute or so to install.
 ```
 npm install
 bower install